 - A contingency spacewalk is the same as an unscheduled one, but it must be done to ensure the safe return of the crew and spacecraft.

 Extravehicular activities are also divided up by level of complexity.
 A simple EVA uses few tools or mobility techniques, and astronauts don't need a lot of training or briefing before these types of spacewalks.
 An intermediate EVA might need special tools and equipment, and more in-depth training beforehand is probably necessary.
 A complex EVA requires more complicated technology and will most likely be difficult and dangerous to complete, and astronauts will need to have had a great deal of training.
 The type of training an astronaut usually receives, believe it or not, takes place in pools.
 Spacewalking is often compared to scuba diving -- the material used for space suits like neoprene and nylon, for example, is also used for scuba suits.
 After as many as 25 to 30 hours of practice in pools, astronauts have in fact compared the sensation of floating underwater to floating in space [source: NASA].

-To learn more about interstellar travel and space exploration, see the articles on the next page.
+To learn more about interstellar travel and space exploration, see the articles below.

 - NASA.
 Shuttle Space Kit: STS-93. http://www.shuttlepresskit.com/STS-93/scom.htm